 Twisted light, an unbounded set of helical spatial modes carrying orbital angular momentum (OAM), offers not only fundamental new insights into structured light-matter interactions, but also a new degree of freedom to boost optical and quantum information capacity.
 However, current OAM experiments still rely on bulky, expensive, and slow-response diffractive or refractive optical elements, hindering today's OAM systems to be largely deployed.
 In the last decade, nanophotonics has transformed the photonic design and unveiled a diverse range of compact and multifunctional nanophotonic devices harnessing the generation and detection of OAM modes.
-We summarize recent metasurface devices developed for OAM generation in both real and momentum space, presenting design principle and exemplary devices.
-Moreover, we summarize recent development of whispering gallery mode-based passive and tunable micro-cavities, capable of extracting degenerate OAM modes for on-chip vortex emission and lasing.
-In addition, we discuss the design principle of different plasmonic devices and photodetectors recently developed for on-chip OAM detection.
-We further discuss current challenges faced by the nanophotonic field for twisted light manipulation and future advances to meet these challenges.
-We believe twisted light manipulation in nanophotonics will continue to make significant impact on future development of ultracompact, ultrahigh-capacity, and ultrahigh-speed OAM systems-on-a-chip.
+Recent metasurface devices developed for OAM generation in both real and momentum space, presenting design principle and exemplary devices, are summarized.
+Moreover, recent development of whispering-gallery-mode-based passive and tunable microcavities, capable of extracting degenerate OAM modes for on-chip vortex emission and lasing, is summarized.
+In addition, the design principle of different plasmonic devices and photodetectors recently developed for on-chip OAM detection is discussed.
+Current challenges faced by the nanophotonic field for twisted-light manipulation and future advances to meet these challenges are further discussed.
+It is believed that twisted-light manipulation in nanophotonics will continue to make significant impact on future development of ultracompact, ultrahigh-capacity, and ultrahigh-speed OAM systems-on-a-chip.